Impact of population size on early adaptation in rugged fitness landscapes: Discussion

-While the values of $N$ for which $\bar{h}$ features a maximum, and adaptation thus becomes most efficient, are quite small compared to the total size of many microbial populations, spatial structure and population bottlenecks yield smaller effective population sizes, for which our findings are relevant.
-Our focus on weak mutation without strong selection (see also~\cite{Berg04,sella2005,mccandlish2011,mccandlish2014,mccandlish2018}) complements the study of strong selection with frequent mutation~\cite{Laessig17}, going beyond the strong selection weak mutation regime.
+Besides, spatial structure and population bottlenecks yield smaller effective population sizes, for which our findings are relevant.
 Studying the effect of spatial structure on early adaptation in rugged fitness landscapes is an interesting topic for future work.
 Indeed, complex spatial structures with asymmetric updates or migrations impact the probabilities of fixation of mutations~\cite{Lieberman05,Houchmandzadeh11,Yagoobi21,Marrec21,ChakrabortyPreprint}, which should affect early adaptation.
 Beyond the weak mutation regime, fitness valley crossing by tunneling can aid adaptation~\cite{Weissman09,Weissman10}, which may especially impact subdivided populations, as first discussed in Wright's shifting balance theory~\cite{Wright31,wright1932} and shown in a minimal model~\cite{Bitbol14}.
 Another interesting direction regards the effect of environment-induced modifications of fitness landscapes on adaptation~\cite{Hall19,Fragata19}.